Cole-vJ/AdvEMDpy/README.md

 # Python AdvEMDpy Package

 AdvEMDpy is a Python library that performs Empirical Mode Decomposition with numerous algorithmic variations available at key stages of the core algorithm.
 This package was developed out of research performed by Cole van Jaarsveldt, Matthew Ames, Gareth W. Peters, and Mike Chantler.
+This package was built entirely using Python 3.7.0 - Python guarantees backwards compatibility which should ensure that this software package functions as expected on all future Python versions.